 4. Uses a variety of formal and informal assessment techniques to evaluate learning and adapt instruction.

 5. Uses effective verbal and nonverbal communication to foster active inquiry and engagement in learning.

-7. Understands how adolescents learn and are motivated, individually and in groups, and teaches accordingly.
+7. Understands how children and adolescents learn and are motivated, individually as well as in groups, and teaches accordingly.

 12. Demonstrates the ability to be self-critical and to use feedback to improve teaching practice.